MicrosoftDocs/power-automate-docs/articles/add-condition.md

 # Add a condition to a cloud flow

-Use a **Condition** to specify that a cloud flow performs one or more tasks only if a condition is true or false.
-For example, you can use a **Condition** that indicates that you'll get an email only if a tweet that contains a keyword is retweeted at least 10 times.
+Use a *condition* to specify that a cloud flow performs one or more tasks only if a condition is true or false.
+For example, you can use a condition that indicates that you'll get an email only if a tweet that contains a keyword is retweeted at least 10 times.

 Here's a video tutorial about conditions.